austinwli/austinwli.github.io/_pages/about.md

 - Social impact technology and startups

 ## Currently working on
-1. Applying [HTAAC-QSDP](https://arxiv.org/pdf/2206.14999.pdf) to approximations to NP-hard problems.
-Working on MAX-BISECTION and generalizing method to Karp's 21 problems.
+1. Applying [HTAAC-QSDP](https://arxiv.org/pdf/2206.14999.pdf) to find approximation algorithms for NP-hard problems.
+Working on max bisection and generalizing method to Karp's 21 problems.

 2. Applying to graduate schools (hopefully)!